BunsDev/delta-mantle-interface/README.md

 Additionally, our approach (P2P Risk Transfer) has several advantages over other DeFi insurance solutions.
 In addition to being fully decentralized and trustless, it also prevents over-insurance, does not rely on any parametric triggers, and is highly capital-efficient.

+### P2P Insurance vs P2P Risk Transfer?

+P2P insurance usually covers individual risks.
+As such, P2P insurance is built on the general assumption that damages within the collective are uncorrelated and that premiums of the unaffected insurants can be used to compensate the ones that have suffered losses.
+Delta insures large scale risks that will affect all insurance holders.
+Consequently, we need explicit roles in accordance with the individuals’ risk preferences.
+This is achieved by creating tranches with different seniorities and security guarantees.